wolfiex/DSMACC-testing/README.md

 # DSMACC-testing
-Dan's version of the Dynamically Simple Model For Atmospheric Chemical Complexity
+Dan's version of the Dynamically Simple Model For Atmospheric Chemical Complexity --- still in development/testing

 ##Cite
 Emmerson, KM; Evans, MJ (2009) Comparison of tropospheric gas-phase